 As part of Aecon's compensation framework for employees, which is intended to align compensation with the creation of long-term Shareholder value without encouraging excessive risk-taking, Aecon implemented and maintains a clawback policy (the "Clawback Policy").
-Under the current terms of the Clawback Policy, all executive compensation awards are subject to clawback when (i) there is an error in reporting financial results (whether that error is deliberate or not) which leads to the correction or restatement of financial results, (ii) a senior executive receives an award calculated on the achievement of those financial results, and (iii) the award received would have been lower had the financial results been properly reported.
-The Clawback Policy further provides that a clawback may be triggered if a senior executive has committed a material breach of the Corporation's Code of Conduct.
-The Corporation is committed to the highest ethical standards and consequently all breaches of the Corporation's Code of Conduct.
-The conduct for the purposes of the Clawback Policy.
+Under the terms of the Clawback Policy, all executive compensation awards are subject to clawback when (i) there is an error in reporting financial results (whether that error is deliberate or not) which leads to the correction or restatement of financial results, (ii) a senior executive receives an award calculated on the achievement of those financial results, and (iii) the award received would have been lower had the financial results been properly reported.
+The Clawback Policy further provides that a clawback may be triggered if a senior executive has committed a material breach of the Corporation's Code of Ethics and Business Conduct.
+The Corporation is committed to the highest ethical standards and consequently all breaches of the Corporation's anti-corruption and anti-bribery policies will be considered to be material breaches of the Corporation's Code of Ethics and Business Conduct for the purposes of the Clawback Policy.